The Examined Run, Coming 2023:

 My dissertation is entitled “Aretaic Exemplars: A Mixed-Methods Approach to Character Education.”
 In part, it is a moral emotions project on admiration.
 I examine admiration’s elicitors and action-tendencies, as well as the ways in which our admiration can err, such as by mistaking qualities like charisma and popularity for moral excellences.
 A key focus of my project is addressing the practical question of how we might mature admiration over the course of moral development, to move a learner from admiration to virtue.
 Briefly, my solution draws on the classical tradition, which moves a learner through various stages—grammar (virtue concepts), logic (discursive reasoning about moral motivations and reasons for action), and rhetoric (post-deliberative action).
 I address how this structure, accompanied by a number of imitative practices, offers a productive pedagogical sequence for how to move a learner from admiration to virtue.

-Last year (2019-2020), I was a recipient of the Society for Christian Philosophers Graduate Fellowship for Science Cross-Training, which permitted me to train outside of my field of study in a discipline complementary to my work.
+The final year of my graduate studies (2019-2020), I was a recipient of the Society for Christian Philosophers Graduate Fellowship for Science Cross-Training, which permitted me to train outside of my field of study in a discipline complementary to my work.
 I cross-trained in developmental psychology.
 I took classes and worked in a child development lab where we studied emotional development and attachment relationships.
 This positioned me to ask better questions about prosocial emotional precursors of virtue.
 The fellowship also introduced me to a new literature on habituation and sensitization, which matured my sensibilities about the nature of hexis in Aristotle.
 This cross-training opportunity made the university seem a lot smaller and friendlier, and that was a real gift.
 I continue to work on a number of projects informed by this research.